CodeFoxDev/nite/README.md

   - Statically analyze imported (ts) code to check for (type) errors, on seperate thread?
 - optimzeDeps
   - [x] Bundle the library into single file (like vite)
-    - Error: Cannot find module @rollup/rollup-win32-x64-msvc. npm has a bug related to optional dependencies (with prebundled version of vite)
+    - "Error: Cannot find module @rollup/rollup-win32-x64-msvc. npm has a bug related to optional dependencies" (with prebundled version of vite)
   - [x] Optimize code
     - Converted to esm
   - [ ] Add config option to exclude/include libraries (optimizeDeps from vite)